 North Carolina’s legendary “Land of Oz” theme park in Beech Mountain is about to bring back all the old characters and reopen all the attractions for a limited time this coming June.

-The old park will is now planning on opening every Friday in June (June 1st, June 8th, June 15th, June 22nd, June 29th), and for the first time this year, they will be opening for one Saturday on June 30th, according to the new organizers.
+The old park will is now planning on opening every Thursday and Friday in June (June 1st, June 8th, June 15th, June 22nd, June 29th), and for the first time this year, they will be opening for one Wednesday on June 26th, as well as Friday July 5th, according to the new organizers.

 You’ll be able to follow Dorothy through a classic story-line.
 Escape the ‘cyclone’ and run to the storm cellar and enter into the magic Land of Oz.